skymethod/denoflare-docs/cli/cfapi.md

     revoke-pubsub-credentials             Revoke credentials for a Pub/Sub broker list-pubsub-revocations               List revocations for a Pub/Sub broker delete-pubsub-revocations             Delete revocations for a Pub/Sub broker

+    create-logpush-job                    Create a Logpush job
+    update-logpush-job                    Update a Logpush job
+    delete-logpush-job                    Delete a Logpush job

 For subcommand-specific help: denoflare cfapi <subcommand> --help
 ```